8onk/AutoMergePDF/README.md

 ## Installation

+Download a code as a ZIP archive
+Run .cmd file
-Download a code as a ZIP archive and install it like you install all other addons
+install it like you install all other addons